Dixzz/kernel_xiaomi_msm8953/README.md

-# android_kernel_xiaomi_msm8953
+# Genom Kernel for Xiaomi msm8953 Repository
-This repo is for all xiaomi device with kernel msm8953 managed by Genom Projek.
+This repo is for all Xiaomi device with kernel msm8953 managed by Genom Projek.